MCL Tear Manchester, MO

 Diagnosing an MCL Tear in Manchester, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
+Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to confirm the extent of the injury.
 At Axes Physical Therapy, we provide complimentary injury screenings in Manchester, MO.
-With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.
+With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in Manchester, MO for MCL Tears